 2. Coffee Beans

-Nesco (the manufacturer of our winning vacuum sealer) recommends portioning and vacuum-sealing your beans in smaller bags.
+Nesco (the manufacturer of one of our winning vacuum sealers) recommends portioning and vacuum-sealing your beans in smaller bags.
 If you’re like me and recently switched to buying a 5-pound bag of beans at a time to save on cost, this tip is for you.
-Like many food products, oxygen is coffee’s biggest enemy and it’s not very likely you’ll go through that five pounds of beans before oxygen does.
+Oxygen is coffee’s biggest enemy (as it is with many food products) and it’s not very likely you’ll go through that five pounds of beans before oxygen does.
 Additionally, storing your beans in a cold and dark spot (preferably the freezer) is ideal.